David Carr (American football): Houston Texans

 With the first overall pick of the 2002 NFL draft, the Houston Texans, a new expansion team, selected Carr.
 His professional career began on a productive note.
 The Texans played their first regular season game on September 8, 2002, defeating the Dallas Cowboys, 19–10, at Houston's Reliant Stadium.
 Houston became just the second expansion team to win its first game.
 However, Carr was sacked 76 times during that season, which set a league record.
 He also set the NFL record for fumble recoveries in a single season, recovering 12 of his own.
-Kyler Murray broke the record for fumbles recovered with his 13th recovered fumble in the 2021 season.
+Kyler Murray set the current record for fumbles recovered with his 13th recovered fumble in the 2021 season.
 He finished his rookie year of 2002 with 2,592 passing yards, 9 touchdowns, and 15 interceptions.
-He also rushed for 282 yards along with 3 rushing touchdowns.
+He also rushed for 282 yards and 3 touchdowns.
 The Texans finished 4–12 in their first franchise year.
+However, they were hindered by severe injuries to two veterans expected to anchor their offensive line.
+Left tackle Tony Boselli was sidelined by a botched shoulder surgery that forced his retirement, while right tackle Ryan Young was limited to nine games by a groin injury.

 In the 2003 season, Carr played 12 games (11 starts) with 2,103 passing yards, 9 touchdowns, and 13 interceptions.
 He also rushed for 151 yards with 2 rushing touchdowns and was sacked only 15 times.
 The Texans finished with a record of 5–11 in 2003.

 Carr started all 16 games in 2004 being sacked a league-leading 49 times.
 He passed for 3,531 yards with 16 touchdowns and 14 interceptions.
 The Texans finished 7–9 in 2004.

 The 2005 season began poorly as the Texans were 1–9 in their first 10 games, and plummeted to a 2–14 record to finish the season.
 Plagued by injuries and an ineffective offensive line that limited both the running and passing games, Carr still threw for 2,488 yards while being sacked a league-leading 68 times.
 Despite the drop-off, the Texans exercised an option in Carr's contract that extended him for three years.

 The Texans finished the 2006 season at 6–10.
 For the season, Carr posted a completion percentage of 68.9% (a career-high) and tied the then single-game NFL record of 22 consecutive pass completions (against the Buffalo Bills).
 However, new Texans general manager Rick Smith decided to go in a different direction at quarterback.
 Thus, the Texans acquired Matt Schaub from the Atlanta Falcons and decided to release Carr, making him a free agent for the first time of his career.
 He had been sacked a total of 249 times during his tenure in Houston.